- Monday, March 5th, 2018 -

 "Happy birthday to me," he sings halfheartedly, blowing out the candle.

-They were both so naïve then, but how could they have known what was coming?
-How could they have known that each and every nightmare Stiles had was an augury of what was to come?
+They were both so naïve then, but how could they have known that each and every nightmare Stiles had was an augury of what was to come?
 It would have been beyond the realm of possibility in any stretch of the imagination.
-These things didn't happen in real life, just in fiction, so how could either of them have prepared for the hell that would be unleashed upon Stiles fifteen years ago to the day?
+These things didn't happen in real life, just in fiction, so how could either of them have prepared for the hell that would be unleashed upon Stiles sixteen years ago to the day?

 Premonitions.
-That's what he calls the nightmares now.
+That's what Stiles calls the nightmares now.
 It's the only thing he can call them, really, because that's clearly what they are.

-Stiles still remembers the first time it happened.
+He still remembers the first one he had.
 He could never forget.

 They were wearing little red party hats and eating slices of store-bought birthday cake.
 Stiles thought it looked dry, but as he was his mother in the dream, he wasn't allowed to eat any.
 Once the cake was gone, he grew tired very quickly and needed to rest.
 He was still awake but his eyes were closed, which is when things took a turn for the worst.